 Ian has supported many practices and businesses over the last 15 years including some of the biggest GP mergers seen to-date, finance and refinance of surgeries and partner buy-ins.
 He has also supported dental and pharmacy first-time buys and group growth and refinancing.

-Previously 'tied' to Lloyds Bank, Ian is now independent and can find the best deal from across all providers.
+Previously 'tied' to Lloyds Bank, for loans Ian is now independent and acts as an Authorised Representative of Medifinance Ltd meaning he and can find the best deal from across all providers.
 The really good part is that as an independent broker the banks and finance providers pay introducer fees so there is no additional cost to you AND you get the benefit of an experienced specialist support.

 PrimaryCare Finance Consultancy Ltd can also provide 'day-rate' consultancy for advice and support with primary care finance issues in which cases any fees is always agreed in advance.

-10 Considerations when looking for a Premsies Loan
+10 Considerations when looking for a Premises Loan